Christian Yelich Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.
+- The Phillies pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.10).
+- The Phillies' 4.09 team ERA ranks 13th across all league pitching staffs.

-- In his most recent appearance on Friday, the lefty threw five innings against the San Diego Padres, giving up three earned runs while surrendering three hits.
+- The right-hander last appeared on Saturday against the San Diego Padres, when he went five innings, allowing two earned runs while giving up four hits.

-- The 26-year-old has an ERA of 3.26, with 8 strikeouts per nine innings, in six games this season.
-Opponents are hitting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.